Red Panda

 What are they like?

 Physical Description: Upper parts of the red panda's fur are rusty to a deep chestnut, their eye patches are dark, and the muzzle, lips, cheeks, and edges of the ears are white.
 Their fur is long and soft and the tail is bushy.
-Their dead and body length is 22-24 inches, and their tail length is an additional 14-18 inches.
+Their head and body length is 22-24 inches, and their tail length is an additional 14-18 inches.
 Adult red pandas typically weigh between 8 and 17 pounds.

 Life Span: In the wild, red pandas typically live 8-10 years.
 In zoos, they can live up to 14 years.